China sentences fourth Canadian to death on drug charges

 China is believed to execute more criminals each year than all other nations combined.
 Although the actual figure is a state secret, estimates put it at around 2,000.

-Commenting Thursday on Xu’s sentencing, Chinese foreign ministry spokesperson Wang Wenbin said the matter had been handled “independently in strict accordance with Chinese law and legal procedures.”
+Asked Friday about Ye’s sentencing, Chinese foreign ministry spokesperson Wang Wenbin said China “is a country under the rule of law and relevant judicial organs handle the case independently in strict accordance with the law.”

-“This case should not inflict any impact on China-Canada relations,” Wang said.
+Wang added that Meng’s detention was a “serious political incident” and again called for her release.

+“Regarding China-Canada relations, China is not responsible for the difficulties that the current China-Canada relationship is facing,” Wang said.
+“The Canadian side knows very well the crux of the problem.”